snok/drf-openapi-tester/docs/configuration.rst

 MIDDLEWARE
 ~~~~~~~~~~

-Middleware holds settings for specific middleware included in the package.
+Middleware holds settings for specific middlewares included in the package.
 There's currently only one middleware: ``ResponseValidationMiddleware``.

 RESPONSE_VALIDATION
 ===================

 These settings control how the response validation middleware behaves.
-Currently there are three settings to (optionally) configure.
+Currently there are four settings to (optionally) configure.

 **LOG_LEVEL**